RickardOtv/QrScannerTest/ReadMe.md

-Qr code scanner test, made with Xcode
+Qr code scanner test, made with Swift in Xcode